Jcbnunez/Cville-Seasonality-2016-2019/README.md

 8. **Phenotype Tables:**  The DOIs of the studies used in the meta-analysis are found in table S8.
 The mean trait values for lines in the DGRP are found un Table S9.
 9. **Simulation data:**  Files related to our boom and bust demography estimators.

-# Replication folders
-In addition to the general code for all analysis pipelines, we also provide special code designed to reproduce all the figures from scratch.
-These are self-contained in R objects and can be run upon downloading this git, assuming the end user has the appropriate R libraries installed.

 # Tables and Figures
 We provide files for our figures and tables in their final form.
 These come from both the main text as well as supplementary.